Ashford and St Peter's Hospitals Compensation Claim

 Making a claim for clinical negligence initially can seem overwhelming.
 Hospitals Trusts are large, complex organisations and simply finding out what happened to cause the injury can be difficult.

-Our panel of solicitors have extensive experience in taking on hospital trusts and securing financial compensation for people affected by clinical or medical negligence.
+The panel of solicitors have extensive experience in taking on hospital trusts and securing financial compensation for people affected by clinical or medical negligence.

 Call Quittance on 0800 612 7456 to discuss your situation with a claims expert or find out online what your claim may be worth using our compensation calculator.